 It has a 700ml dustbin and uses recharge-and-resume technology so it can head back to the dock for recharge and return to continue the cleaning cycle.

 The Neato D7 works with Alexa, allowing you to start/stop cleaning, send the robot back to its dock, check the battery status and locate it.
 However, you cannot use voice commands to begin cleaning in certain rooms as you can with the Roomba and Ecovacs robot vacuums shared earlier.

 It uses Dyson’s cyclone technology found in their traditional vacuum cleaners that gives it an excellent ability to get the smallest particles from deep in the carpet.

 It uses a camera-based navigation system (very similar to the Roomba i7+), you can then set different rooms within the Dyson app and schedule cleaning patterns by room.
-One of the biggest downsides of the previous Dyson 360 Eye was that it got stuck in darker areas of the home, however, Dyson have improved this by adding a ring of Led lights around the top that help it see at night or in darker areas such as a cupboard.
+One of the biggest downsides of the previous Dyson 360 Eye was that it got stuck in darker areas of the home, however, Dyson have improved this by adding a ring of LED lights on top of the Heurist so that it can reach all areas of the home with ease.

 Its design is very different from other robot vacuums, opting for a thinner profile and taller height, this means it’s great for getting between table and chair legs, but will struggle to fit under a sofa.
 It also has tank track style wheels which help it navigate across rugs and other thresholds.

 As for Alexa support, you’re able to start/stop vacuuming, change between max and quiet mode, and ask for a status update.
 Although Dyson offers room-by-room cleaning unfortunately there is no Alexa command to manage this with your voice.
 Here are all the Alexa commands for the Dyson Heurist: